-Capital assets, which include vehicles, furniture and fixtures and equipment, are reported in the government-wide financial statements.
+Capital Assets - Capital assets, which include vehicles, furniture and fixtures and equipment, are reported in the government-wide financial statements.
 Capital assets are defined by the Library as assets with an initial, individual cost of more than \$5,000 and an estimated useful life of more than one year.
-Such assets are recorded at cost where historical records are available and at an estimated historical cost where no historical cost records exist.
+Such assets are recorded at cost where historical records are available, an estimated historical cost where no historical cost records exist.
+Donated assets are recorded at acquisition value at the date of donation.
 Based on this definition, the Library expenses the costs of library books acquired.
-The buildings associated with the various branches of the Library which provide services are not owned by the Library and therefore are not recorded as capital assets by the Library.
+The buildings associated with the various branches of the Library, which provide services, are not owned by the Library and therefore not recorded as capital assets by the Library.